anodejs/anodejs/docs/SIMPLE_SETUP.md

 Let's assume you've called the organization ```myanodeorg```.
 You already have predefined team called ```Owners```.
 You are the only member.

 Crate two more teams:
 * ```Developers``` - set push&pull permissions.
-Later, you will include accounts of your developers and application repositories you will create.
+Later, it will include developers' accounts and application repositories.
 * ```Readonly``` - set pull permissions only.
 Add buddy account here.
-Later you will add private repositories here, if any.
+Later can be used for private repositories, if any.

 ### Setup bitbucket team (if needed)

 If you are using bitbucket for private repositories, you need to create complimentary bitbucket team.
-Let's assume you've called it by the same name ad your github organization - ```myanodeorg```.
+Let's assume you've called it by the same name aa github organization - ```myanodeorg```.

 As the owner of the team you can manage members.
-Take care you have three groups in the team (complimentary to what you have on github):
+Create three groups in the team (complimentary to what you have on github):
-* ```Owners``` - rename existing admin team (not must, just for sake of common terminology between two sites).
+* ```Owners``` - rename existing admin team (not must, just for sake of common terminology between the two sites).
-* ```Developers``` - setup write permissions and optionally rights to create repositories (depends on policies you want to apply).
+* ```Developers``` - setup write permissions and optionally allow creating repositories (depends on policies you want to apply).
 * ```Readonly``` - only read permissions.
 Add buddy account to this group.

 ## Fork ANODE repositories